alexsandroaoliveira/bowlingchallenge/README.md

 ## About The Project

-A Java8 Console Application project that input the players throws scores and display the bowling scoreboard at the end.
+A Java8 Console Application Project that inputs the results of players on a bowling game, calculate and show the Scoreboard.

 Highlights:
-* Game configuration using Metadata, some game rules can be modified without change the code.
-(Number of players, Number of Frames, Number of throws etc)
+* Metadata Game configuration - The game rules can be modified without change the code.
+(Number of players, Number of Frames, Number of throws, etc)
-* Dependency injection using just Spring Framework.
+* Dependency injection using Spring Framework Base.
 No Spring Boot.
 (To show explicitly the IoC pattern)
 * Maven layout project.
-Build with maven
+Build with Maven
 * JUnit - Unit test and Integration Test
-* Streams and Lambda using examples
+* Streams and Lambda Sample
+* Regex - line validation and values

 ### Built With